The Turin Shroud is the ultimate cipher because it is a picture hidden within another.

 The Romanza Cipher

 In Variation XIII Elgar quotes a fragment from concert overture by Mendelssohn three times.
 These three fragments are enclosed in quotation marks.
 The original title of Mendelssohn’s overture is in German, Meeresstille und glückliche Fahrt.
 With a total of four notes per quotation, the total adds up to twelve notes for all three quotations.
 The original language, the number of quotations, and the number of notes in quotations present some intriguing parallels with the unstated Principal Theme’s common three-word title in German consisting of twelve letters.
-It was deduced these parallels were not arbitrary, but formed the basis for an elimination cipher.
+It was deduced these parallels were not arbitrary but formed the basis for an elimination cipher.
 Called the Romanza Cipher, its operation requires eliminating letters from the title Ein feste Burg that match note letters from the Mendelssohn quotations.
 This results in removing six letters and leaving six behind.
 Those remaining letters (INSTUR) are an anagram for TURIN S. The word starting with S is literally shrouded due to an unspecified number of missing letters.
-However, knowing the first word (Turin) makes the task of unmasking the missing letters simple, revealing the word SHROUD.
+However, knowing the first word (Turin) makes the task of unmasking the missing letters straightforward, revealing the word SHROUD.

 |The Turin Shroud|